Family Court Authority to Modify Orders of Protection in Arizona Divorce and Child Custody

 Father Obtained Protective Order Limiting Mother’s Parenting Time

 Sixteen years after they married, the father obtained an ex parte order of protection (OOP) against the mother in January 2014 from the Tolleson Municipal Court in Maricopa County.
-Their daughter and only minor child was the protected person.
+Their daughter and an only minor child was the protected person.
 Although affirmed, the OOP was amended by the city court to allow the mother limited contact with her daughter via email or regular mail.

 In filing for divorce in February 2014, the mother requested temporary parenting time despite the OOP which orders was transferred to superior court for the divorce proceedings.
 The superior court (or family court) held an evidentiary hearing on the issue of amending the protective order to allow parenting time.
 The family court denied the motion for interim parenting time after determining it lacked legal authority (or jurisdiction) to modify the municipal court’s OOP.
 The family court concluded that the “statute and the rule do not allow [a party] under an order of protection to use a subsequent family court legal decision-making request to circumvent an order of protection.”